 US election day: Michigan residents vote on future of abortion rights

-Voters in Michigan are casting their ballots to decide the future of abortion rights in their state as part of the 2022 midterm elections.
+Voters in Michigan are casting their ballots to decide the future of abortion rights in their state as part of the 2022 midterms.

 In the aftermath of the overturning of Roe Vs Wade, it is possible a 1931 law, which bans nearly all abortions, could become enforceable.